WebAssembly/module-linking/proposals/module-types/Explainer.md

 `instance` statements do not impose any ordering requirements on the actual imported modules.

-Instances and modules can also be import arguments, allowing whole collections of fields to be passed as a single unit.
+Instances can also be supplied as arguments to `instantiate`, allowing whole collections of fields to be passed as a single unit.
 For example, this module imports a `wasi_file` instance and passes it on to the child:
 ```wasm
 (module
   (type $WasiFile (instance